By Jeff White (firstname.lastname@example.org)

-The 2009 National Assistant Coach of the Year, McMullan has helped guide Virginia to 461 wins in his 10 seasons, an average of just over 46 wins per season.
-Virginia is one of just eight programs to reach each of the last 10 NCAA tournaments.
+The 2009 National Assistant Coach of the Year, McMullan has helped guide Virginia to 558 wins in his 12 seasons, an average of over 46 wins per season.
+Virginia is one of just six programs to reach each of the last 12 NCAA tournaments.

-Defensively, the Cavaliers also have shined under McMullan, and UVa owns the highest fielding percentage in the ACC since his arrival in 2004 (.972).
-Seven of the 10 teams have ranked among the nation's top 40 in fielding percentage.
+Defensively, the Cavaliers also have shined under McMullan, and UVa owns the highest fielding percentage in the ACC since his arrival in 2004 (.973).
+Eight of the 12 UVa teams have ranked among the nation's top 40 in fielding percentage.
 The 2014 team set a program record with a .981 fielding percentage, marking the ninth time in McMullan's tenure the Cavaliers have eclipsed the .970 mark in fielding.

-In 19 years as a college coach, McMullan has had over 70 players signed by professional organizations.
-Twenty-seven of his Virginia position players have been selected in the Major League Baseball First-Year Player Draft, including nine who have reached the big leagues: Ryan Zimmerman (Washington Nationals), Mark Reynolds (Baltimore Orioles), Joe Koshansky (Colorado Rockies), Brandon Guyer (Tampa Bay Rays), Sean Doolittle (Oakland Athletics), David Adams (New York Yankees) and Phil Gosselin (Atlanta), Jarrett Parker (San Francisco) and John Hicks (Seattle).
+In 21 years as a college coach, McMullan has had over 80 players signed by professional organizations.
+Thirty-six of his Virginia position players have been selected in the Major League Baseball First-Year Player Draft, including nine who have reached the big leagues: Ryan Zimmerman (Washington), Mark Reynolds (Milwaukee), Joe Koshansky (Colorado), Brandon Guyer (Tampa Bay), Sean Doolittle (Oakland), David Adams (New York Yankees), Phil Gosselin (Atlanta), Jarrett Parker (San Francisco) and John Hicks (Seattle).

 Zimmerman took just two months to jump to the major leagues and was selected as a National League All-Star in 2009, becoming the first former Cavalier to appear in the MLB All-Star Game.
 He also earned a Gold Glove Award in 2009 and was a Silver Slugger Award winner in 2009 and 2010.
-Reynolds and Koshansky each made their big league debuts in 2007, while Guyer earned his first call-up in May 2011, swatting a home run in his first at bat.
-Doolittle made his MLB debut in 2012 with Oakland.
-Adams and Gosselin each earned their big-league debuts during the 2013 season.
+Doolittle earned an American League All-Star nod in 2014.
 McMullan also was vital in development of the Washington Nationals' Chad Tracy (1B-3B) while coaching him at East Carolina.